MDNA (album): Recognition

 Madonna performing "Masterpiece" on the MDNA Tour.
 It won the Golden Globe for Best Original Song.

 At the 69th Golden Globe Awards, "Masterpiece" won the Golden Globe Award for Best Original Song.
 The track was also sent to be shortlisted at the 84th Academy Awards, in the category of Best Original Song, but was not considered since a song is eligible only if it appears in a film no later than the start of the final credits and "Masterpiece" is played after more than one minute into the credits.
 MDNA won the category of Top Dance Album at the 2013 Billboard Music Awards, where Madonna was also honored with the Top Touring Artist and Top Dance Artist trophies.
 On the 2012 Billboard Year-End charts, Madonna was listed as the ninth top-charting female artist of the year.
 At the 2014 World Music Awards, the album was nominated for Best World Album, but did not win the award.

-With MDNA reaching number one on the UK Albums Chart, Madonna was listed in the Guinness World Records book for this achievement.
+With MDNA reaching number one on the UK Albums Chart, Madonna was listed in the Guinness World Records for this achievement.
 Spin magazine listed MDNA as one of their 20 Best Pop Albums of 2012, where writer Carolina Guerra wrote: "If you can't hear Madge winking her way through EDM stunners 'Girl Gone Wild' and 'Some Girls', or retro bouncers 'Give Me All Your Luvin and 'I'm a Sinner' you're letting your assumptions about the Queen's reign speak louder than her still-solid studio work."
-A later review in 2018 by Christopher Rosa from Glamour called MDNA as the "Ultimate Divorce Album", explaining that within the album there lies "catharsis", and how Madonna's divorce had led to "an amalgamation of feeling: elation, betrayal, depression, numbness, fury—the list goes on and on.
+A later review in 2018 by Christopher Rosa of Glamour called MDNA as the "Ultimate Divorce Album", explaining that within the album there lies "catharsis", and how Madonna's divorce had led to "an amalgamation of feeling: elation, betrayal, depression, numbness, fury—the list goes on and on.
 Madonna hits all of those points on MDNA and then some.
 Truthfully, you'll finish the album with emotional whiplash, but isn't that divorce?
 Isn't that life?"